symmetric monoidal (∞,1)-category of spectra

 A module over a monad (see there for more details) is defined essentially exactly as that of module over a monoid.
 For historical reasons, a module over a monad in Cat is called an algebra over a monad, because the algebras in the sense of universal algebra can be obtained as algebras/modules over a finitary monad in : the modules for a free algebra monad (for certain kind of algebras) on Set, which are the composition of the free algebra functor and its right adjoint forgetful functor are exactly algebras of that type.
 Modules over a fixed monad (in ) are the objects of the Eilenberg-Moore category of the monad; in arbitrary bicategory, this category generalized to Eilenberg-Moore objects which may or may not exist.

-This means that more generally it makes sense to replace by any -enriched category – regarded as the horizontal categorification of a monoid, a “monoid-oid” – and think of -enriched functors – -presheaves – as modules for .
+This means that more generally it makes sense to replace by any -enriched category – regarded as the horizontal categorification of a monoid, a “monoid-oid” – and think of a -enriched functor – a -presheaf on – as a module over the category .

 A module over a (commutative, unital) ring may be encoded in another ring: the one that as an abelian group is the direct sum and whose product is defined by the formulas